DK Metcalf: 2020

 In Week 7 against the Arizona Cardinals, Cardinals' safety Budda Baker intercepted a Russell Wilson pass inside the Cardinals' 5-yard-line, and with a clear path ahead and no Seahawk with comparable speed near him, Baker appeared destined for a pick six.
 However, even though the 195 lb Baker had a 4-yard running head-start halfway across the field, the 229 lb.
 Metcalf chased down Baker and tackled him at the Seattle 8-yard line, preventing a touchdown.
 On their ensuing possession, Arizona failed to score, turning the ball over on downs after an incomplete pass from the 3-yard line.
 Metcalf reached a top speed of 22.64 mph (36.43 km/h), making it the second-fastest in pursuit in the NFL to that point in the season.
 Ironically, the play was also compared to Leon Lett's Super Bowl XXVII gaffe, yet this time in a far more favorable light.
 The play was met with awe by fans and athletes alike, and became the basis for a popular meme on social media.

 In Week 8 against the San Francisco 49ers, Metcalf caught 12 receptions on 15 targets for 161 yards and two touchdowns, including a 46-yard touchdown catch-and-run during the 37–27 win.
 In Week 12 against the Philadelphia Eagles on Monday Night Football, he had ten receptions for a career-high 177 receiving yards during the 23–17 win.

 Metcalf finished the season with 83 receptions for 1,303 receiving yards and 10 touchdowns.
 With 1,303 receiving yards, Metcalf set the franchise record for the Seahawks, surpassing Steve Largent's record from 35 years prior.
+Jaxon Smith-Njigba would surpass this record with his 1,793 yard season in 2025.
 He was named a second-team All-Pro in 2020 alongside Bobby Wagner and Jamal Adams as the other Seahawk All-Pros.